MIS-SOLD MORTGAGES — TIME TO RECLAIM YOUR POWER!

 “Over 10% of mortgage holders got mis-sold.
 Many didn’t know the real cost or what interest hikes meant.”

 If your mortgage deal left you in the dark or broke your budget, you might be owed big time.
-The lender’s job?
-Make sure you get it — clear, fair, and affordable.
+The lender’s job is to make sure you get it — clear, fair, and affordable.

 Here’s your checklist — if you tick any, it’s game on: